Search

 Thank you to Lenka Cathersides for the following research.
 Thank you to Catherine Marshall-East for the photograph of Raymond.

-Raymond Sydney Townsend was born on the 6th of June 1892 in Dorking, to labourer Sydney and Emma nee West.
+Raymond Sydney Townsend was born on 6th June 1892 in Dorking, to labourer Sydney and Emma (nee West).

 At the time of the 1891 Census, the family lived at Lime Works Cottages, Betchworth, Surrey.
 The family comprised of general labourer Sydney, his wife Emma and children Grace, Lily and Annie.

-Raymond was admitted into the Dorking British School on the 31st of August 1896.
+Raymond was admitted into the Dorking British School on 31st August 1896.
 At the time of his admission the family lived at North Street in Dorking.

 At the time of the 1901 Census, the family lived at 50 South Street, Dorking.
 Sydney was working as a colporteur [bookseller] and Emma was looking after their children.
 The household further comprised of mother’s helper Maud Bowen and a lodger, assurance agent Harry James.

-On the 15th of April 1910, seventeen years old Raymond arrived on board the Empress of Ireland at New Brunswick, Canada.
+On 15th April 1910, seventeen years old Raymond arrived on board the Empress of Ireland at New Brunswick, Canada.

 At the time of the 1911 Census, Raymond was a lodger of farmer Joseph D. Slater at Manitoba, Canada.
 Raymond was working as a farm labourer and stated that he could read and write.